Equine First Aid – Winter ’22

 - Register and complete two short online courses on The Horse Portal: Equine First Aid, and Fire & Emergency Preparedness

-- Once you have completed both courses, you will automatically receive your Equine Emergency Preparedness Certificate!
+- Once you have completed both courses, send an email to us at [email protected] and we will prepare your certificate!

 - Special offer this Winter!
 SAVE $50 by registering for both courses at once.
 Choose the ‘Emergency Preparedness Certificate’ registration option below.
-You will then be registered for Fire & Emergency Preparedness Winter 2022 – a confirmation email will be sent to you within 48 hours of registration.
+You will then be registered for Fire & Emergency Preparedness Winter 2022 – a confirmation email will be sent to you to confirm.
+Please allow 24-48 hours to receive your confirmation.
 NOTE: No additional discounts can be applied to this special offer.

 - Note: Already completed one of these short courses before?
 No worries – your prior course completion will count towards your Certificate.
 Complete the course you are missing, and then send an email to [email protected] to receive your Certificate!